 Lauded Progress

 The continued collaboration and hard work of Salmon SuperHwy partners has resulted in tremendous progress toward our goal of 180 miles of habitat reconnected.
-The 54 projects completed have restored access to 132 miles of spawning and rearing habitat for Chinook, coho, chum, steelhead, cutthroat trout, and lamprey, and on top of that, they’ve made Tillamook County’s transportation system safer for residents, visitors, and industry.
-We’re making a big push to keep that momentum going until we reach our goal.
+The 60 projects completed have restored access to 137 miles of spawning and rearing habitat for Chinook, coho, chum, steelhead, cutthroat trout, and lamprey, and on top of that, they’ve made Tillamook County’s transportation system safer for residents, visitors, and industry.
+We’re making a big push to keep that momentum going as we reach our goal.

 The Salmon SuperHwy serves as an example of how private landowners and local, state, and federal partners work together to accomplish conservation and management goals.